haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 Talking about developments in a wider ecosystem, one must mention `text-short` package, which provides a data structure, similar in characteristics to `ShortByteString`, but interpreted as a UTF-8 encoded data.
-It was argued that this type is worth inclusion into main `text` package to mirror `ShortByteString`, exposed from `bytestring`.
+It was argued that this type is worth including in main `text` package to mirror `ShortByteString`, exposed from `bytestring`.
 While such acquisition is out of scope for this project, it will be easier to do so when `text` package itself switches to UTF-8, opening possibilities for even better String story in Haskell.

 **Compatibility issues**

-`text` is a very old package, deeply ingrained in Haskell ecosystem.
+`text` is a very old package, deeply ingrained in the Haskell ecosystem.
 A change of internal representation is necessarily a breaking change.
-Our strategy to tackle compatibility issues is guided by a desire to finish this project in a time-bound fashion with realistic expectations about available resources.
+Our strategy to tackle compatibility issues is guided by a desire to finish this project in a time-bounded fashion with realistic expectations about available resources.

 Current `text` HEAD supports GHCs back to GHC 8.0.